MohanGsk/ApplicationInsights-Home/Samples/IISConfigurator/api_GetStatus.md

 By **default**, this cmdlet will report version numbers and paths of DLLs required for monitoring.

+Use this if you need to identify the version of any DLL, including the Application Insights SDK.

 ### -InspectProcess

 **Optional**.
 This cmdlet will use external exes to report if IIS is running and also if required DLLs have been loaded into the IIS runtime.